stadiamaps/maplibre-search-box/README.md

 ### `searchOnEnter`

 For address-based forward geocoding applications, it often makes sense to use the forward geocoding (`/search`) endpoint rather than autocomplete search, once you know that the user has completed their input.
 The full forward geocoding endpoint is able to interpolate addresses, and may provide better results with complete input than the autocomplete endpoint.
 Opting in to this behavior will send a final forward geocoding request if the user presses enter.

-Note: the `/search` endpoint is not available to all plans, so check if your plan supports `/search` before enabling this.
-You can find the full feature comparison on our [pricing page](https://stadiamaps.com/pricing/).

 ### `maxResults`